12/21/04 Newsletter (below it are two previous newsletters on this issue):

 better, leading to greater efficiency and higher quality meat.

 Shackle-and-hoist, in addition to being cruel, is dangerous for people.
-Struggling animals have

 caused so many injuries that insurance companies have forced some plants to